 Install the linear solver on the server

-To compute schedules, FlexMeasures uses the Cbc mixed integer linear optimization solver.
-It is used through Pyomo, so in principle supporting a different solver would be possible.
+To compute schedules, FlexMeasures uses the HiGHS mixed integer linear optimization solver (FlexMeasures solver by default) or Cbc.
+Solvers are used through Pyomo, so in principle supporting a different solver would be possible.